Improvements since 2000

 Transition from Burrlioz to shinyssdtools – improved software to derive water quality guideline values

-The National Water Quality Management Strategy (NWQMS) governing committee, the Water Quality Policy Sub Committee (WQPSC), has agreed to the transition from the use of the Burrlioz software to the shinyssdtools software for deriving toxicant DGVs for the ANZ Guidelines.
+The National Water Quality Management Strategy (NWQMS) governing committee, the Water Quality Policy Sub Committee (WQPSC), has agreed to the transition from the use of the Burrlioz software to the shinyssdtools software.
+This is for deriving toxicant DGVs for the ANZ Guidelines.

 Since 2000, DGVs (and site-specific guideline values) for toxicants in Australia and New Zealand have been derived using the Burrlioz species sensitivity distribution (SSD) software.
 However, now a technically superior approach offered by the software tool, shinyssdtools, exists.

-A key difference between Burrlioz and shinyssdtools is that the latter uses a process known as model averaging, where multiple distributions are used to estimate DGVs, whereas Burrlioz uses only a single distribution.
+A key difference between Burrlioz and shinyssdtools is that the latter uses a process known as model averaging, where multiple distributions are used to estimate DGVs.
+Burrlioz uses only a single distribution.

-While Burrlioz is still a reliable approach, the transition to shinyssdtools represents a further improvement as part of the continual improvement philosophy of the ANZ Guidelines and the overall continual advancement in science and statistics.
+While Burrlioz is still a reliable approach, the transition to shinyssdtools represents a further improvement.
+This is part of the continual improvement philosophy of the ANZ Guidelines.
+It also benefits the continual advancement in science and statistics.

 The transition from Burrlioz software to shinyssdtools will be steadily progressed over the next few years.
-Decisions on retrospective application of shinyssdtools for existing GVs will be made as part of the project transition plan.
+The project transition plan will decide on using shinyssdtools for existing GVs.

-In the meantime there is still work to do to ensure that all the appropriate procedures, guidance and administrative arrangements are in place for shinyssdtools to be formally adopted for the derivation of DGVs for the ANZ Guidelines.
+There is still work to do.
+We must ensure that all procedures, guidance and administrative arrangements are in place.
+Then, we can formally adopt shinyssdtools for deriving DGVs for the ANZ guidelines.
 In advance of the implementation of shinyssdtools, it will be important that information and guidance is provided to stakeholders and end-users so they are familiar with the new approach (model averaging).
-Users will need to know how to use the tool for ANZ Guidelines’ purposes, which will be accomplished as part of a currently in-progress update to the Warne et al. (2018) DGVs derivation method.
+Users must learn to use the tool for ANZ Guidelines’ purposes.
+This will be done as part of an ongoing update to the Warne et al. (2018) DGVs derivation method.

 You can be kept informed of progress and key transition timeframes by subscribing to our newsletter.